mliew21396/remote-work-u3/week-7/8-cultural-blog.md

 ## Learning Competencies
 - Identify values that are important to you
-- Explain how you will use affirmation to help you succeed.
+- Explain how to use affirmation to help you succeed

+## Summary
+Last week you learned about Stereotype Threat.
+One of the antidotes identified by Claude M. Steele in his book is affirmation.
+In this blog you will identify values that are important to you and consider how your values may help you combat Stereotype Threat at Dev Bootcamp.

 ## Release 0: Copy your Blog Template
-In your blog-posts directory on your [USERNAME].github.io repository, copy your blog tempate into a new HTML file named `week7_cultural.html`.
+In your [USERNAME].github.io/blog directory, copy your blog template into a new HTML file named `c7-oop-concepts.html`.

 Once you've created your file, write a response to each exercise using the HTML you've learned to set up the file: